-Career Overview: Obstetricians assess, diagnose, prevent and treat diseases and conditions in women, especially relating to the female reproductive system.
+Obstetrician Job Description: Obstetricians assess, diagnose, prevent and treat diseases and conditions in women, especially relating to the female reproductive system

 Become an Obstetrician

 Obstetricians may also assist women or couples who are experiencing difficulty in conceiving a child.
-Furthermore, these professionals will answer all pregnancy/childbearing questions a patient has, advise them on best practices during and after pregnancy, explain what labor will consist of and provide general healthcare advice as needed.
+In these instances they may work alongside Genetic Counselors, Family Physicians, Surgeons and potentially Neonatologists.
+Furthermore, these professionals will answer all pregnancy/childbearing questions a patient has, advise them on best practices during and after pregnancy, explain what labor will consist of and provide career advice as needed.

 “A career as an Obstetrician is very rewarding,” John Thoppil, MD, an OB-GYN practicing in Texas, said.
 “This is the only specialty that is a blend of primary care and surgery.
 We get this amazing opportunity to have long term relationships with our patients, which really no other surgical specialty can do.”